 You can prepare the other ingredients while the dough rises!

-This is the real treat on this flatbread.
+This is the real treat on this Asparagus Flatbread.
 You really only need a few things to make this delicious jam.

 Slice the onions and add them into a pot with butter over medium heat.
 Cook the onions until they start to soften which should take 5-6 minutes.